Beyond the mass-radius plane: Integrated radiative-convective and interior structure simulations of the exoplanet continuum: Results

 The bottom panel (b) of Figure \ref{fig:mr} instead takes $Z_a$ as the discriminating variable, keeping instellation flux constant at 10\,So.
 The highest metallicity cases (purple lines) strongly overlap with each other and tend towards the airless scenarios: a well-known degeneracy which results from high molecular weights and atmospheres of smaller vertical extents \citep{barstow_outstanding_2020, madhusudhan_atmospheric_2018}.
+Isoline convergence towards the airless $f_{ci}=0.325$ structures from \citet{Zeng2019} (dashed blue) and calculated from Equation~\ref{eq:interior} (dash-dotted blue) validates the behaviour of our coupled interior-atmosphere structure in the small-$f_a$ end-member regime.

-Yet, it remains possible for high-metallicity scenarios to still become rather extended beyond the airless scenario when the atmosphere mass fraction is large.
+It remains possible for high-metallicity scenarios to still become rather extended beyond the airless scenario when the atmosphere mass fraction is large.
 For example, the mass-radius of L\,98-59\,d sits on a purple $Z_a=10$ line; a volatile rich scenario for this super-Earth has been previously justified by planetary evolution modelling and evidenced by detections of \ch{H2S} in its atmosphere \citep{nicholls_escape_2025, banerjee_atmospheric_2024, cheverall_ground_2026}.
 Low-metallicity scenarios (blue and green lines) tend to cluster together because these all correspond to compositions dominated by \ch{H2} (Figure~\ref{fig:chem}).

-Similarly, Figure~\ref{fig:mr_c} compares structural sensitivity to core mass fraction $f_c$ and instellation flux.
+Similarly, Figure~\ref{fig:mr_c} compares structural sensitivity to metallic-core mass fraction $f_c$ and instellation flux.
 These variables largely counter each other, highlighting that retrievals of core sizes from the observed mass-radius combinations of enveloped planets must incorporate atmosphere models which are sensitive to planetary irradiation environments.
 Degeneracy between these parameters is weaker for lower-mass planets where low surface gravities and absorbed stellar radiation can readily inflate their atmospheres.